wasp-workshop/wasp-workshop.github.io/call_for_papers.md

 ## Submission Details
 {: style="text-align: justify"}
 All accepted papers will be published in the Springer [LNCS series](https://www.springer.com/gp/computer-science/lncs).
-Extended versions of selected paper will also be invited to a Special Issue (more info will be published soon).
+Extended versions of selected papers will also be invited to a Special Issue (more info will be published soon).

 {: style="text-align: justify"}
 Submitted papers must not substantially overlap with previously published or currently under